LiveLike/livelike-docs/docs/Product Guides/quests/index.md

 }).then(paginatedResponse => console.log(paginatedResponse))
 ```

+## Completing a user quest

+When all of the tasks in a user quest are completed, the quest itself is considered completed.

+Completed user quests can have their rewards *claimed* by the user.
+Rewards for a quest can only be claimed once per user completing the quest.

 ## Claiming rewards for completed user quests

 Claims the rewards associated with a quest once the quest is completed.